Simple tips for cutting down

 Behaviour

 Drinking can affect your judgement and behaviour.
-You may behave irrationally or aggressively when you're drunk.
+You may behave irrationally or aggressively when you're drunk, or make decisions you regret.
 Memory loss can be a problem during drinking and in the long term for regular heavy drinkers.

 Immune system